Thursday, August 04, 2016

 This guy is credited with initiating the Crusades- eight “holy wars” covering almost 200 years.

-Instead of kindly asking Muslims in Europe to vacate the continent, Urby gave an order to redecorate everything with their blood.
+Instead of kindly asking Muslims in Europe to vacate the continent, Urby gave an order to redecorate everything with their blood instead.

 His direct campaign killed about 200,000 people, which pales in comparison to Adolf, but think about the seven subsequent Crusades and everything similar that followed.